iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 ```

 ??? info "Understanding what happened"
-    1. In Step 4, you created a Knative service which manages two revisions, `sample-app-v1` (`baseline`) and `sample-app-v2` (`candidate`).
+    1. You created a Knative service with two revisions, sample-app-v1 (`baseline`) and sample-app-v2 (`candidate`).
-    2. In Step 5, you created a load generator that sends requests to the Knative service.
-At this point, 100% of requests are sent to the baseline and 0% to the candidate.
+    2. You generated requests for the Knative service using a fortio-job.
+At the start of the experiment, 100% of the requests are sent to `baseline` and 0% to `candidate`.
-    3. In step 6, you created an Iter8 experiment with 10 iterations with the above Knative service as the `target` of the experiment.
-In each iteration, Iter8 observed the `mean-latency`, `95th-percentile-tail-latency`, and `error-rate` metrics for the revisions (collected by Prometheus), ensured that the candidate satisfied all objectives specified in `experiment.yaml`, and progressively shifted traffic from baseline to candidate.
+    3. You created an Iter8 `Canary` experiment with `Progressive` deployment pattern.
+In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics collected by Prometheus, verified that `candidate` satisfied all the `objectives` specified in the experiment, progressively shifted traffic from `baseline` to `candidate` and eventually promoted the `candidate` using `kubectl`.
-    4. At the end of the experiment, Iter8 identified the candidate as the `winner` since it passed all objectives.
-Iter8 decided to promote the candidate (rollforward) by applying `candidate.yaml` as part of its `finish` action.
-Had the candidate failed, Iter8 would have decided to promote the baseline (rollback) by applying `baseline.yaml`.